- Copy trading automates order execution but does not guarantee profit — 'earning while you sleep' is marketing language, not a promise

 Closing thoughts#

-XM copy trading via MQL5 Signals offers a large provider catalogue inside MetaTrader.
-Judge platforms on cost + regulation + data transparency; use the five checks as a repeatable filter.
+XM Copy Trading offers a large broker-native Strategy Manager catalogue; XM publicly advertises 18K+ strategies, 150K+ daily trades and 700K+ copy traders.
+Judge the platform on cost + regulation + data transparency; use the five checks as a repeatable filter.